Once a year we award MEcon prizes for outstanding student achievements at the Graduation Day in the Autumn semester.

 The prize of CHF 5,000 commemorates Walter Adolf Jöhr, the co-founder of the Institute and former Rector of the University of St.Gallen.

 Lara-Marie Rausch (MEcon) was awarded the Walter-Adolf-Jöhr Prize for the best degree MEcon by the academic programme director Prof. Dr. Winfried Koeniger at the decentralised ceremony on 7 October 2023.
-The prize is sponsored by the Institutes of Economics (FGN-HSG).
+The prize is sponsored by the Institute of Economics (FGN-HSG).

 Isabella Maassen (MEcon) was awarded the Walter-Adolf-Jöhr Prize for the best degree MEcon by the academic programme director Prof. Dr. Winfried Koeniger at the decentralised ceremony on 8 October 2022.
-The prize is sponsored by the Institutes of Economics (FGN-HSG).
+The prize is sponsored by the Institute of Economics (FGN-HSG).

 Jacob Stevens (MEcon) was awarded the Walter-Adolf-Jöhr Prize for the best degree MEcon by the academic programme director Prof. Dr. Winfried Koeniger at the decentralised ceremony of the Autumn semester 2021.
-The prize is sponsored by the Institutes of Economics (FGN-HSG).
+The prize is sponsored by the Institute of Economics (FGN-HSG).

 Verena Konzett (MEcon) Jacob Stevens (MEcon) was awarded the Walter-Adolf-Jöhr Prize for the best degree MEcon by the academic programme director at the decentralised ceremony of the Autumn semester 2020.
-The prize is sponsored by the Institutes of Economics (FGN-HSG).
+The prize is sponsored by the Institute of Economics (FGN-HSG).

 Johannes Matt (MEcon) Jacob Stevens (MEcon) was awarded the Walter-Adolf-Jöhr Prize for the best degree MEcon by the academic programme director at the decentralised ceremony of the Autumn semester 2019.
-The prize is sponsored by the Institutes of Economics (FGN-HSG).
+The prize is sponsored by the Institute of Economics (FGN-HSG).

 Michael Knuchel (MEcon) Jacob Stevens (MEcon) was awarded the Walter-Adolf-Jöhr Prize for the best degree MEcon by the academic programme director at the decentralised ceremony of the Autumn semester 2018.
-The prize is sponsored by the Institutes of Economics (FGN-HSG).
+The prize is sponsored by the Institute of Economics (FGN-HSG).

 Once a year, the Department of Economics selects the best Master's Thesis among all graduates of the Master's programmes MEcon and MiQE/F. The prize is awarded by the Rector of the University of St.Gallen at the Graduation Day in the Autumn semester.